Looking for a new side hustle?!

 I'm a big fan of IKEA in terms of styling your home - you can almost be assured to find furniture that is acceptable to most renters, it is not offensive, it is current, trendy and has a justifiable price tag.
-And if you already own IKEA furniture you can always "Hack" it to make it into piece with more appeal.
+And if you already own IKEA furniture you can always "Hack" it to make it into a piece with more appeal.
 Check out my blog post on IKEA Hacks.

-If you're looking for stuff that's a little less trendy and with heaps of character, second-hand stops are a great place to peruse for unique pieces that will be Instagram-photo worthy for guests.
+If you're looking for stuff that's a little less trendy and with heaps of character, second-hand stops are a great place to peruse for unique pieces that will be Instagram-photo-worthy for guests.
 Seek out gorgeous vintage lamps or cool bar carts or cabinets.
 If you are considering buying upholstered furniture take care to ensure there aren't any residual smells from the previous owners.

 When it comes to the interior design of your V.R., one of the most important things you can do is to focus on getting the floors right.
 If your place has old stained carpets on the floor – rip up the carpets and have the old floorboards polished.
-Or buy some beautiful rugs and layer to hide the stains (more info on my blog post 7 Basic Design Ground Rules You Need to Know.)
-Guests really do care what they place their toes on.
+Or buy some beautiful rugs and layer them to hide the stains (more info on my blog post 7 Basic Design Ground Rules You Need to Know.)
+Guests ro care what they place their toes on.
 Let's make it pretty.

 Proper storage space!